PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 14:34:42
+Last updated: 2024-04-08 14:35:15
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni